Table of Contents

-Accordingly, you need to be sure that the equipment can withstand quite a bit of punishment.
+Accordingly, it would be best if you were sure that the equipment could withstand quite a bit of punishment.
 This doesn’t necessarily mean that you’re going to be putting a lot of pressure on it, or you will be putting a lot of stress or pressure on it.

-Often, wear-and-tear tolerance simply means that you’re just going to be moving it around or taking it and placing it from one place to another or you are packing and unpacking it.
+Often, wear-and-tear tolerance means that you’re just going to be moving it around or taking it and placing it from one place to another, or you are packing and unpacking it.
 Whatever form it takes, the right ophthalmic instrument can withstand quite a bit of wear and tear.

 It Must Look Great

 Quality might seem superficial, but please understand that, by and large, your patients will select your practice base on how professional you look.
-You have to fit a certain image.
-Even if you wear the best professional-looking in your office and your practice located in a nice, professional-looking building, you may still fail to produce the right impression because of the appearance of your equipment.
+You have to fit a specific image.
+Even if you wear the best professional-looking in your office and your practice is located in a lovely, professional-looking building, you may still fail to produce the right impression because of the appearance of your equipment.

-Keep the objective factors top of mind when looking for ophthalmic instruments.
+Keep the top of the external factor of mind when looking for ophthalmic equipment.
 You really cannot roll the dice with your practice.
 You can’t just randomly use ophthalmic instruments based on price or some random recommendation.
-You have to be both systematic and methodical in selecting your equipment if you want your medical practice to thrive.
-You can also manage an optometry practice with good management.
+You have to be systematic and methodical in selecting your equipment if you want your medical practice to thrive.
+You can also manage an optometry practice with proper Optometric Management.